incident.io Alternatives

 Frequently asked questions about incident.io alternatives

-Can I run incident management off Slack channels plus a runbook wiki without dedicated tooling?
+Can I run incident management with a Slack channel and a runbook wiki, no dedicated tooling?

 SE